-The second number is what percent of your gross income every month that can be applied to housing expenses and recurring debt together.
-For purposes of this ratio, debt includes credit card payments, auto/boat payments, child support, etcetera.
+The second number in the ratio is what percent of your gross income every month which can be applied to housing expenses and recurring debt together.
+Recurring debt includes things like vehicle payments, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-Remember these ratios are just guidelines.
-We'd be thrilled to pre-qualify you to help you figure out how large a mortgage loan you can afford.
+Don't forget these ratios are only guidelines.
+We'd be thrilled to help you pre-qualify to help you figure out how large a mortgage you can afford.

 At Colorado Mortgage Company, we answer questions about qualifying all the time.
 Give us a call: 719-357-6601.